yunkee-lee/java-gc-test/notes.md

       - unblock resurrection of weak/phantom references
       - purge stale metadata and nmethods that are unlinked
         - it doesn't remove anything, but it makes sure that nothing touches purged objects
-    - concurrent class unloading: unlink -> handshake -> purge
+    - concurrent class unloading occurs during unlink, handshake, and purge

   - Phase 5: Concurrent Reset Relocation Set
     - reset forwarding table and relocation set